CBD for Dogs Overview

 A recent study from 2018 looked into the anti-inflammatory properties and anti-pain properties of CBD for dogs with osteoarthritis.
 Researchers gave dogs 2-8mg of CBD per kilogram (2.2lbs) of body weight.

 Eighty percent of participating dogs showed improvements in pain management and mobility, as measured by veterinarians.
-But, it’s important to note that this study was funded by a CBD producer.
+But, it’s important to note that a CBD producer funded this study.

 Cindi writes about our 600mg Full Spectrum Pet CBD Oil Tincture:

 “Our 9 year old GSD, Sierra has severe hip dysplasia and this CBD oil has been such a relief from pain and mobility issues for her.
 She can play with our younger GSD (her bestie) for longer stretches of time and take gentle walks again.
 Thank you for the ♥️ you grow into your crops.”

 Are There Side Effects of CBD for Dogs?